Total serenity at Kenmare Bay

 A tale of two towns

 Kenmare is more of an understated proposition than nearby Killarney, but this classy town has a knack for winning visitors’ hearts.
-Nestled at the mouth of Kenmare Bay, its collection of colorful shopfronts, sizzling seafood restaurants and luxury hotels is remarkable for a town of its size.
+Nestled at the mouth of Kenmare Bay, its collection of colourful shopfronts, sizzling seafood restaurants and luxury hotels is remarkable for a town of its size.

 Our tip?
 Stay over.
 Kenmare is the kind of place where you can kayak on the estuary, sup afternoon tea, lose track of time in a gallery and crack open a lobster – all in the same day.